Cashmere and linen, together. Sylph creates a fabric that we’ve never seen before.

 We just about lost our minds when we came upon this yarn.
 Like, we spent an hour with the good folks of Jade Sapphire, playing around with combinations, swooshing their samples around like we were trying to take flight, generally losing our cool, completely.
 We brought in 16 shades, from jewel tones to what we call The Awesome Symphony of Grays.
 It’s all so beautiful.

-Read on, below, for ideas we have for patterns that make the most of Sylph’s unique, exquisite qualities.
+Read on, below, for more ideas for patterns that make the most of Sylph’s unique, exquisite qualities.

 Specs & Details